-The recommended Transportation Plan includes recommendations for road improvements, public transit improvements and Transportation Systems Management Strategies.
+The recommended Transportation Plan includes recommendations for road improvements, public transit improvements and Transportation Demand Management (TDM) programs.
 Successful implementation of this recommended Transportation Plan requires careful planning efforts to reduce peak hour vehicle trips.
 These efforts include (but are not limited to):